UltipaDocs

 The SET statement allows you to set properties and labels on nodes and edges.
 These nodes or edges must first be retrieved using the MATCH statement.

-• The unique identifiers _id and _uuid are immutable.
+Note: The unique identifier _id is immutable.

 Example Graph

-To update the value of each specified property:
+Update the value of each specified property:

 GQL